JACK-COM/prisma-python/PRE_SETUP.md

 1. Open your **Commands** menu (mac: `cmd + shift + P`; windows: `ctrl + shift + p`)
 2. Search for **Python: Select Interpreter** and click on it
 3. A virtual environment target dropdown will open: select the `./.venv/bin/python` environment

+And now you're MOAR REDDY to get started.

+Return to [the main README](./README.md#2-install-project-dependencies-with-uv) to get you some dependencies.